0xsuryansh/searchNBAMonorepo/README.md

-This is commit CSS adjustments for Firefox styling behavior
+This is commit Removed usage of os.system() and used modules instead

-- Added "background-clip: padding-box" to table class
-- Removed max-width from bootstrap col-md-1 class